Isuru657/Dice_Game/README.md

 # Dice Game
 I've often been accused of cheating in board games at family game nights.
 I've been told that the way I roll die is wrong and I roll it in such a way that I always win.
 Amma (mom), if you're reading this right now, know that you can't accuse me of cheating ever again!

+Started learning web development by myself two weeks ago and I guess this is my first project!